Bendy and the Ink Machine: Development

 The idea for Bendy and the Ink Machine came from theMeatly pondering the idea of a world that resembled a cartoon sketch.
 As he started developing the idea, he realized that it felt "creepy" and needed a monster that inhabited it.
 Bendy was created to be that monster, but did not have a name.
-When the character finally received a 3D model, the name was chosen from a typo while saving it in a 3D modeling program, Blender. theMeatly was not a programmer and thus Mike Mood joined the production as he saw potential in the game.
+When the character finally received a 3D model, the name was chosen from a typo while saving it in a 3D modeling program, Blender. theMeatly was not a programmer and thus Mike Desjardins joined the production as he saw potential in the game.
 Bendy and the Ink Machine was inspired by the BioShock series.

 The first chapter, "Moving Pictures", took five days to be finished.
 The game was then released for free on Game Jolt on February 10, 2017, being one of the first games that were released on the platform.
-Originally, the project was "for fun", according to Mood, but it later became viral and incentivated then to develop a second chapter, "The Old Song", which was officially announced in March 2017 and took six weeks to be finished.
+Originally, the project was "for fun", according to Mike Desjardins, but it later became viral and incentivized them to develop a second chapter, "The Old Song", which was officially announced in March 2017 and took six weeks to be finished.
 It was released on April 18, 2017, and also added a remastered version of the previous chapter, an updated menu, subtitles, achievements, etc. The game was approved by Steam Greenlight on February 28, 2017, and was then released on Steam on April 27, 2017.
-"Chapter 1" was made available for free, while "Chapter 2" was released as a DLC for $6 dollars.
+"Chapter 1" was made available for free, while "Chapter 2" was released as a DLC for $6.

 The third chapter, "Rise and Fall", was announced on production in May 2017.
-It was developed by six people in at least four months, and the reason for its long development, according to Mike Mood, was because he needed to create a framework "to make the process smoother".
+It was developed by six people in at least four months, and the reason for its long development, according to Mike Desjardins, was because he needed to create a framework "to make the process smoother".
 Its trailer was released in August 2017, which showed an animated short intitled "Tombstone Picnic" and showed Henry running from Ink Bendy in a room.
-However, Mike Mood stated it was used only for the trailer's chase sequence and for test purposes.
+However, Mike Desjardins stated it was used only for the trailer's chase sequence and for test purposes.
 It was released on September 28, 2017, while the previous two chapters also received remastered versions.